The Windsor Spitfires are among the oldest teams operating in the Ontario Hockey League. The team has been thrilling hockey fans in

 In 1989, the Spitfires introduced the current logo with its traditional red, white and blue as the official colours.
 The team briefly used a third jersey in 2002 with a white, red and green colour scheme and a logo featuring an animated aircraft flying in front of the Ambassador Bridge.

 In 2006, the team re-introduced a “vintage” third jersey in cream, white and blue, similar to the one worn by the original Spitfires from 1945 to 1953.
 The throw-back jersey featured a blue letter “W” behind the word “Spitfires”.
-The team continues to wear this as a third jersey at selected home and away games.
+The team wore this as a third jersey at selected home and away games until the 2013 Season.